-Remembering multiple passwords for all your accounts is a painful task which Google is easing for you.
-Now you can login into more service providers’ account using Google account.
+Remembering multiple passwords for all your accounts is a painful task that Google is easing for you.
+Now you can log in to more service providers’ accounts using a Google account.

-Millions of users worldwide sign into their account without providing separate login details with Google Identity for all of their SaaS/IT applications.
-The OpenID Connect feature works more secure when your accounts are integrated with you mobile phone – that increase your password strength.
+Millions of users worldwide sign into their accounts without providing separate login details with Google Identity for all of their SaaS/IT applications.
+The OpenID Connect feature works more securely when your accounts are integrated with your mobile phone, increasing your password strength.

 The blog post also writes, “Our Google Smart Lock features are available to all Google Accounts, including those used at work, and we provide identity services and enterprise mobility management (EMM) as part of Google Apps for Work at no additional cost.”